-This will be the prescribed text for POLS300-NET War and Religion.
-The work examines the theories on political violence of great thinkers in the Christian tradition, including St. Augustine, St. Thomas Aquinas, Martin Luther, John Calvin, Hugo Grotius, Leo Tolstoy, Reinhold Niebuhr and John Yoder.
+This will be the prescribed text for POLSC300-NET Religion and Political Violence.
+The work introduces students to the writings on political violence of great thinkers in the Christian tradition, including St Augustine, St Thomas Aquinas, Martin Luther and John Calvin.

 McKeogh, C. (2009).
 Tolstoy's Pacifism.
 New York: Cambria Press.

 Mckeogh, C. T. (2002).
 Innocent civilians: the morality of killing in war (1 ed.).
 Basingstoke, Hampshire: palgrave.